williamedwardhahn/Nonlinear/README.md

 world is of infinitely great roughness and complexity.
-However, the infinite sea of complexity includes two islands: one of Euclidean simplicity, and also a second of relative simplicity in which roughness is present, but is the same at all scales." - A Theory of Roughness, B. Mandelbrot
+However, the infinite sea of complexity includes two islands: one of Euclidean simplicity, and also a second of relative simplicity in which roughness is present, but is the same at all scales." - A Theory of Roughness, Benoit B. Mandelbrot

 ### Notebook: